Psamcyite/redot/README.md

 - **Progress Tracking:** Monitor and track individual and group progress to enhance the learning experience.
 - **User-Friendly Interface:** Intuitive design for a seamless learning experience.

+## Using the Trivia API

+Enhance the learning experience in Redot by incorporating trivia questions from the Trivia API.
+The Trivia API provides a vast collection of trivia questions across various categories and difficulty levels.

+To integrate trivia questions into your Redot project, follow these steps:

+1. **Obtain an API Key:** Sign up on the Trivia API website to receive an API key.

+2. **Authentication:** Use your API key to authenticate requests made to the Trivia API.

+3. **API Endpoint:** Utilize the Trivia API's endpoint to fetch trivia questions.

+4. **Integration:** Incorporate the retrieved trivia questions into your quizzes or educational content within Redot.

 ## Getting Started

 To get started with Redot, follow these simple steps: